pseudoyu/yu-blog/content/en/posts/ideas/review/weekly_review_20220731.md

 1. **Arc**, a newly popular browser.
 I tried it out, and the experience is very different.
 Currently, I haven't found any major flaws, but it will still mostly serve as an auxiliary browser.
 After all, I'm too used to Safari.
 2. **Arctype**, a database management tool I saw in some recommendation article.
 The interface is very beautiful, and it can be divided into multiple workspaces.
 It also has a built-in visualization panel function.
 I haven't played with it in detail yet.
 Currently, my main tool is still TablePlus.

-After reading [STRRL](https://twitter.com/strrlthedev)'s weekly report last week, I also completely migrated my blog to Cloudflare Pages.
+After reading [STRRL](https://twitter.com/strrlthedev)'s weekly review last week, I also completely migrated my blog to Cloudflare Pages.
 The migration experience was very seamless, and the subsequent use feels great.
 At this point, my serverless blog system consists of:

 - GitHub as the source file for the Hugo blog and running some GitHub Actions to automatically update the About page
 - Cloudflare Pages hosting the blog, and using the domain hosted on Cloudflare for resolution